gamelab/Primitives-Plugin/README.md

 1.0.4
 - `color` and `strokeColor` properties updated.
 They now use the `Kiwi.Utils.Color` class under the hood.
-- Hitbox offset bug fixed.
+- Hitbox offsets now correctly set.

 1.0.3
 - Improve efficiency in rendering by recycling geometry points